alexrivadeneira/i2wd/week1/outline.md

 * Everyone is welcome!
 * If you miss one or more classes, you can follow along with [FreeCodeCamp](http://freecodecamp.org) and always feel free to sit in on as many classes as you can make.
 * Class is 5 weeks long.
-* Helpful previous knowledge: high school algebra, basic computer skills like navigating websites
+* Helpful previous knowledge: high school algebra, basic computer skills like navigating webpages
 * Thursdays at 10 AM is a [beginner computer class](https://www.berkeleypubliclibrary.org/events/beginner-computer-class-central-ec-0)
 * Attend all five sessions, submit classwork to earn certificate from the library.

 ### Class goals
 * Transition from web consumer to producer/maker/creator
-* Build some fun projects: personal website, interactive game
+* Build some fun projects: personal webpage, interactive game
 * Build foundation so you can keep learning on your own

 ### Changing perspective from web content consumer to producer
 * "Peek behind the curtain" with Chrome developer tools.
 Right click: "View Page Source"
 * Set up your first html file.
 In Notepad, select File > Save As.
 Save your file as anything.html
 * Notice, this file isn't a text file anymore!
-Now it's a website file (HTML file)
+Now it's a webpage file (HTML file)

 ### HTML Tags
-* HTML tags are the building blocks of websites.
+* HTML tags are the building blocks of webpages.
 Most tags have an opening and closing tag that you can put stuff between (**nesting**).

 This is an opening and closing header tag:
 ```
 <h1> </h1>
 ```

-We can put text between the tags to make a header for our website:
+We can put text between the tags to make a header for our webpage:
 ```
 <h1> Welcome to my Site </h1>
 ```